 Basel Zaraa Dear Laila

 Dear Laila shares the Palestinian experience of displacement and struggle through the story of one family.
-Using retelling of memories and tactile details, it explores how war and exile are experienced through the everyday, the domestic, and the public space – to bring this now destroyed place to life.
+Using retelling of memories and tactile details, it explores how war and exile are experienced through the everyday, the domestic, and through public space – to bring this now destroyed place back to life.

 In Arabic or English